Ja'Juan Seider: Florida

 In 2017, Seider was hired by the Florida Gators and head coach Jim McElwain as the running backs coach.
 Seider would only spend one season at Florida after McElwain was fired and replaced by Dan Mullen.
 Seider was retained by Coach Mullen to coach tight ends, but chose to weigh other coaching options.

 Penn State

 On January 25, 2018, Penn State head coach James Franklin announced Ja'Juan Seider as the Nittany Lions’ running backs coach.
 The Nittany Lions rushed for 204.9 yards per game.
 This was the highest per game total since 2008, when Penn State rushed for 205.8.
-Sanders, who rushed for 1,274 yards and nine touchdowns, was selected in the second round (53rd overall) by the Philadelphia Eagles in 2019 NFL Draft.
+Sanders, who rushed for 1,274 yards and nine touchdowns, was selected in the second round (53rd overall) by the Philadelphia Eagles in 2019 NFL draft.

+During the middle of the 2023 season, Seider was promoted to interim co-offensive coordinator for the remainder of the season.